 The information submitted by applicants and their parents on the FAFSA is evaluated in accordance with federal guidelines to determine the "family contribution," or the amount that the student and his or her parents can be reasonably expected to contribute toward the student's educational expenses.
 In addition to the family income and assets, the number of dependent family members and the number enrolled in college are considered in determining the total family contribution.
 The "documented need" is determined by subtracting from the costs of a Spring Hill education for one academic year the "family contribution."
-The FAFSA may be obtained from most secondary schools.
-The FAFSA and the Spring Hill Application for Financial Assistance for the upcoming academic year may be obtained by calling the Financial Aid Office at (800) 548-7886 after January 1.
+The FAFSA may be accessed online at www.fafsa.ed.gov.